Philippines election win returns Marcos to power, and polarisation | Politics

 Philippines election win returns Marcos to power, and polarisation

-"Any endeavour as large as this does not involve one person, it involves very, very many people working in very, very many different ways."
-Though Marcos, 64, campaigned on a platform of unity, political analysts say his presidency is unlikely to foster that, despite the huge margin of victory.
+Though Marcos, 64, campaigned on a platform of unity, political analysts say his presidency is unlikely to foster that, despite the margin of victory.
+Philippine stocks fell about 3% on Tuesday, tracking weaker global equities, but with analysts also citing concerns about a Marcos win, particularly its fiscal implications if he follows through on pledges to subsidise food and fuel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)